Tea-4-Two/MMM-UKNationalRailDarwin/README.md

 There are 2 MANDATORY fields - `stationCode` and `accessToken`.
 All the others are used to limit the amount of info you get back, especially useful for busy stations like Clapham Junction.

 Add a config for each station you require info on.
+## updates can simply be made with git pull

 ## Getting a Darwin Consumer key